Some Advice to Future Grads

 My portfolio project has been some of the most enjoyable development I've ever done.
 It's a perfect mix of complete freedom coupled with deadlines and pressure to build something impressive.
 The big reason it's been so great is because of the level of control I had in both choosing what to implement and how to implement it.

 Your capstone project is a rare chance at a greenfield project in a technology stack completely of your choosing.
-Embrace it.
-Celebrate.
-Don't let someone choose for you.
+Embrace that and don't let someone choose for you.